NSAPH-Data-Platform/nsaph-core-platform/doc/ProjectLoader.md

 incoming data file with OS path separators (e.g. '/') being replaced with underscores ('_').

+It might be a good idea, before actually ingesting data into the database to do a [dry run](#dry-runs-introspect-only) and visually examine the database schema created by Introspection utility.

 Loading into the database is performed using
 [Data Loader](members/data_loader) functionality.